wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 * <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data-migration-and-service-cloud-setup">Data Migration and Service Cloud Setup</a> +200 to move your data from Desk.com to Service Cloud and perform your initial setup.

+* <a target="_blank" href="https://trailhead.salesforce.com/en/modules/custom_metadata_types">Custom Metadata Types</a> +1400 Learn how to customize, deploy, package, and upgrade application metadata with ease.

 Account Data Strategies</a> +200
 Learn how your sales team can use data to close deals.